 The important thing is to prepare a monthly and/or quarterly profit and loss statement and then sit down and study it.
 See what you can change, improve, or reduce to grow your business.

 Tip 4: Format it to compare a current reporting period to a prior reporting period.
 This is imperative!
-Take time to set up and study a comparative income statement.
+Take time to set up and study a comparative income statement (absorption costing income statement or variable costing income statement).

-You can compare this month to last month or better yet the same month a year ago.
-Compare this quarter to the previous quarters or to the same quarter a year ago.
+You can compare this month to last month or, better yet, the same month a year ago.
+Compare this quarter to the previous quarter or to the same quarter a year ago.

 Did your income increase or decrease?
 By what percentage?
 Did your expenses increase?
 In proportion to your income?